NFL Pro Bowl Fast Facts

 Fullback: Kyle Juszczyk, 49ers

-Defense Defensive end: Everson Griffen, Vikings; Demarcus Lawrence, Cowboys; Cameron Jordan, Saints
+Defensive end: Everson Griffen, Vikings; Demarcus Lawrence, Cowboys; Cameron Jordan, Saints; Michael Bennett, Seahawks (replaces Griffen)

-Interior linemen: Fletcher Cox, Eagles; Aaron Donald, Rams; Gerald McCoy, Buccaneers
+Interior linemen: Fletcher Cox, Eagles; Aaron Donald, Rams; Gerald McCoy, Buccaneers; Mike Daniels, Packers (replaces Donald); Linval Joseph, Vikings (replaces Cox)

-Outside linebacker: Chandler Jones, Cardinals; Ryan Kerrigan, Redskins; Anthony Barr, Vikings
+Outside linebacker: Chandler Jones, Cardinals; Ryan Kerrigan, Redskins; Anthony Barr, Vikings; Thomas Davis, Panthers (replaces Barr)

-Inside/middle linebacker: Luke Kuechly, Panthers; Bobby Wagner, Seahawks
+Inside/middle linebacker: Luke Kuechly, Panthers; Bobby Wagner, Seahawks; Deion Jones, Falcons (replaces Kuechly); Kwon Alexander, Buccaneers (replaces Wagner)

 Cornerback: Xavier Rhodes, Vikings; Patrick Peterson, Cardinals; Marshon Lattimore, Saints; Darius Slay, Lions